 The public and applicants are welcome to attend all advisory commission meetings.

-We are currently accepting applications for those who'd like to be considered for volunteer positions with the Agricultural Advisory Commission, Environmental Advisory Commission or Central Okanagan West Electoral Area Planning Commission.
+We are currently accepting applications for those who'd like to be considered for volunteer positions with the Central Okanagan West Advisory Planning Commission and Environmental Advisory Commission.
 View Details

 Follow this link for more information on Planning Advisory Commissions including a volunteer online Application Form, Agenda, Minutes and Meeting Schedules.